Worst-Case Services and State-Based Scheduling: Introduction

 \subsection{Three Specializations}

 A downside of our framework's generality is its complexity.
 This complexity is two-fold.
 On the one hand, to fully exploit the flexibility of selecting any feasible schedule, we must fully determine a feasible permutohedron, which is combinatorially difficult.
 On the other hand, worst-case services, as full-blown maps between cumulative vectors, are challenging to specify and update.
-To address these difficulties, but also for their own merits, we consider three specializations: max-slack schedules, min-plus services and dual-curve services.
+To address these difficulties, but also for their own merits, we consider three specializations: max-slack schedules, min-plus services, and dual-curve services.

-Max-slack schedules maximize the server's capacity slack, that is, they leave maximum room for it to admit new service requests.
-According to the schedulability condition, this is achieved by simultaneously minimizing all sums of all spectral values during all periods.
-This, with a little reflection, suggests that the max-slack schedule is feasible if a feasible schedule ever exists, and that its identification is independent of the feasible permutohedron that contains it.
-Both conjectures will be confirmed.
-Aggregating flows into classes so that, intra-class, flows are max-slack scheduled, enables intermediate tradeoffs of flexibility and efficiency, because when the total service is fixed, the feasible class schedules form yet another permutohedron, but with a lower dimension.
-When all flows' worst-case services allow static deadlines to be assigned to all tasks as they arrive, the max-slack schedule becomes the well-known earliest-deadline-first (EDF) schedule.
+Max-slack schedules maximize the server's capacity slack, that is, they leave maximum room for the server to admit new service requests.
+According to the schedulability condition, this is achieved by {\it simultaneously} minimizing {\it all} sums of {\it all} spectral values during {\it all} slot intervals.
+This, with a little reflection, suggests that, as we will prove, the max-slack schedule is feasible if a feasible schedule exists, and that its identification is independent of the shape of the feasible permutohedron that contains it.
+Aggregating flows into classes such that, intra-class, flows are max-slack scheduled, enables intermediate tradeoffs of flexibility and efficiency, because when the total service is fixed, the feasible inter-class schedules still form a permutohedron, but of a lower dimension.
+When all flows' worst-case services allow static deadlines to be assigned to all tasks as they arrive, the max-slack schedule reduces to the well-known earliest-deadline-first (EDF) schedule.